Inflight Snapper - An Overview

 With the Remote Presence Change feature, a supervisor in a UCC is capable to change the presence state (available, busy, away) of an Agent in the UCC.
 Since an Agent can be in more than one UCC and his/her presence is universally applied, the altered presence status affects all other UCCs that this agent might be subscribed to.

-The Anywhere365 Wallboard visualizes the status of an UCC.
+The Anywhere365 Inflight Wallboard visualizes the status of a UCC.
 It lists the incoming calls, along with the choices that are made within the IVR Interactive Voice Response, or IVR, is a telephone application to take orders via telephone keypad or voice through a computer.
 By choosing menu options the caller receives information, without the intervention of a human operator, or will be forwarded to the appropriate Agent. and the wait time of the caller.
-Furthermore it shows which agents are connected to the UCC together with their presence status.
+Furthermore it shows which agents are connected to the UCC as well as their Presence state.
 Learn More

 Ideal for training purposes or incident and crisis management situations where the sequence of events can be re-played.
 Based on the incoming call or hunted agent, it might be helpful to record the full engagement between the agent and the caller, including the exact sequence of events; the full screen of the caller is recorded for the duration of the call and stored in SharePoint for easy access.
 This is ideal for training purposes or incident and crisis management situations where the sequence of events can be re-played.